PacketAttack-NetSecOps/hp_ilo_control/README.md

 # hp_ilo_control
-Control power of HP servers using SSH/Plink by sending power commands thourgh iLO
+Control power of HP servers using SSH/Plink by sending power commands through iLO.
+Works great for home labs where you want to easily shutdown and start-up your loud power hungry servers.

-Best practice would be to setup a dedicated used for power management in ILO.
-Im generating SSH Key through Putty Key Generator and installing them in ILO for the user account.
+Best practice would be to setup a dedicated used for power management in iLO.
+I generating SSH Key through Putty Key Generator and installing them in iLO for the user account.

 Set your Server IP or Hostname in the script.